 Section XII- Postseason Play

 The Midwest Alliance Cup Tournament will consist of sixteen (16) teams.
-The top two (two) teams from each division will qualify for the Midwest Alliance Cup.
+The top two (two) teams from each division (based on Standings) will qualify for the Midwest Alliance Cup.
 The “Wild Cards” or thirteen through sixteenth clubs will be determined by taking the top Power Ranking teams at the end of the Regular Season who did not qualify for the tournament.
 No more than one club per division can qualify for a Wild Card.
 All in all, three clubs can qualify for the tournament per division.
 In the event of a tie in the Power Rankings, the tie breaking formula will be used.
 Seedings for the tournament will then be determined by using the Power Rankings of the twelve division qualifiers first, then the Wild Cards will take the 13-16th seeds respectively.

 In the event that the groupings have more than two clubs from the same division, league administration can:

 1.)
 Reposition clubs in the 13th-16th seedings to avoid same division club opponents.

 The two conference tournament co-champions will receive the league's first two automatic bids to the NIRSA National Championship Tournament.
 All additional bids will be determined by Power Ranking Points accumulated by totaling the 10 regular season games and all tournament games played.
 In the event a club declines a bid to the Regional Tournament, an alternate team will be selected upon Power Ranking Points of the remaining clubs.
 The team selected will assume the open tournament slot.
 In addition, a forfeiting club will be assessed a fine of $200.00.

 The league will follow NIRSA tiebreaker rules as follows: